-In the first half of 2019, the value of lending and leasing increased to DKK 185.9 billion, an increase of DKK 8.4 billion, of which DKK 2.8 billion was due to new lending.
-The agency had a strong demand for the 25-year fixed-rate loans leading to 60% of all new loans during the same period.
+In 2019, the value of lending and leasing increased to DKK185.0 billion, an increase of DKK7.5 billion, of which DKK2.4 billion was due to new lending.
+The association had a strong demand for the 25-year fixed-rate loans, which represented around 60% of all new loans during the same period.

-Although KommuneKredit has never incurred a credit loss, the introduction of IFRS9 in January 2018, resulted in the municipal lender having to take a DKK 2.1 million higher impairment charge linked to the leasing portfolio.
+Although KommuneKredit has never incurred a credit loss, the introduction of IFRS9 in January 2018, resulted in the municipal lender having to take a DKK2.1 million higher impairment charge linked to the leasing portfolio.